-The strategy has three pillars, which build on what has proved successful at individual assets: Healthy workplaces, Fit for work, and Fit for life.
+The strategy has three pillars: Controlled work environment, Fit for work, and Fit for life.

-- Maintain a comprehensive and effective risk-based approach to the management of the health risks associated with our operations and activities ensuring the assessment and control or elimination of our work environment risks and exposures.
+- Maintain a comprehensive and effective risk-based approach to the management of the health risks associated with our operations and activities ensuring the assessment and control or elimination of exposures at source.

 - Establish exposure action levels for priority contaminants across the organisation.

-- Standardise the evaluation and analysis of occupational monitoring data to that actions related to employee exposures to health hazards are appropriate.
+- Standardise the evaluation and analysis of occupational exposure monitoring data to align actions related to the control of worker exposure.

 - Establish requirements for and monitor our employees’ physical, mental and cognitive capability to carry out their work duties.

 - Provide appropriate support for employees whose capabilities are no longer consistent with those required for the work environment.

-- Apply risk-based medical surveillance programmes for pre-placement, periodically through employment and pre-separation.
+- Apply risk-based medical surveillance programmes pre-placement, periodically throughout employment and pre-separation.

 - Identify key health issues, needs and interests of our people and develop approaches to inform and educate our people regarding personal health risks, public health risks, prevention and harm reduction.

 - Actively engage local public health officials where significant public health risks exist.

-- Actively participate in health education, promotional opportunities and contingency planning activities that are applicable to the communities in which we operate.
+- Actively participate in health education, promotional opportunities and contingency planning activities applicable to the communities within which we operate.

 Our HIV/AIDS management programmes

 As a company operating in over 35 countries, we have the opportunity to make a positive impact on the communities near our assets.
 A key part of operating responsibly is to work with government, NGOs and other stakeholders to support the health and wellbeing of our host communities.

 In the DRC, we deliver health and education campaigns and effective prevention strategies through our Watu Wetu Health Services programmes.
 We provide voluntary counselling, testing and awareness, including information on how to reduce mother-to-child transmission, which we offer as part of our employees’ annual medical examinations.
 Collaboration is central to any successful approach to tackling HIV/AIDS, and we work with the country’s Ministry of Health, local authority and a local radio station.